FAQ

 Yes, as long as the team size limit of 6 total members is not exceeded.

 Yes.
-However, submitting an NOI form at your earliest convenience is in your best interest.
+However, submitting a registration form at your earliest convenience is in your best interest.
 Once we have contact information for the team lead and faculty advisor, we can ensure you are kept updated on any changes or provide you with helpful resources.
-Submitting an NOI also benefits NASA: it helps us know how many technical papers to expect so that we have the appropriate number of reviewers lined up to judge the submissions.
+Submitting a registration also benefits NASA: it helps us know how many technical papers to expect so that we have the appropriate number of subject matter experts lined up to review the submissions.

-Teams who submit an NOI by the deadline will receive an exclusive invitation to participate in the Q&A sessions with judges prior to the proposal due date and will receive all competition updates.
-NOIs submitted by the deadline will be reviewed, and teams with concepts outside of competition parameters will be notified.
+Teams who submit an registration by the deadline will receive an invitation to participate in the Q&A sessions prior to the proposal due date and will receive all competition updates.
+Registrations submitted by the deadline will be reviewed, and teams with concepts outside of competition parameters will be notified.

-Remember: NOIs do not need to be comprehensive, are non-binding, and intended concepts may change prior to proposal submission.
+Remember: Registration is non-binding, and intended concepts may change prior to proposal submission.

 Start asking professors if they are willing to serve as your team’s advisor.
 Each team MUST have an eligible U.S. Citizen/LPR academic advisor listed at the time of the Proposal Submission.